-Freya, or Freia, is one of the most well-known Nordic goddesses due to her charm, beauty, and symbolism of being a warrior woman who achieves her goals regardless of male help.
+Freya, or Freyja, is one of the most well-known Norse goddesses due to her charm, beauty, and symbolism of being a warrior woman who achieves her goals regardless of male help.

 Her name, Freya, means ‘lady’ and represents all women, especially those with female independence.

 Known as the Norse goddess of love, happiness, beauty, wealth, magic, war, and death, Freya is one of the oldest Germanic religions’ oldest goddesses.
 Their accounts that involve or describe her were the most preserved.
 However, there is still a lack of information since documents about this religious icon were transmitted or altered by medieval Christian historians, only to be rewritten again much later.

 Freya is the daughter of the giant Skadir and the sea god Njord.
 She has a twin brother named Freyr, and both compliment each other’s actions.